 “It is extraordinary, in my experience, that the prosecution would be adding a witness like Wes Wang this close to the trial,” said David Anderson, who represents Whitman.

 Anderson said the move may be a sign prosecutors feel they need to bolster the testimony of their star witnesses, Roomy Khan and Karl Motey.

 Prosecutors claim Whitman received material nonpublic information from Khan, a former Intel Corp.
-(INTC) executive who aided the prosecution of Galleon Group founder Raj Rajaratnam and Motey, an independent consultant.
+(INTC:US) executive who aided the prosecution of Galleon Group founder Raj Rajaratnam and Motey, an independent consultant.
 Both have pleaded guilty and are cooperating with the government.

 Hardin, who pleaded guilty to conspiracy and securities fraud in 2010, is awaiting sentencing.

 The case is U.S. v.
 Wang, 12-cr-00541, U.S. District Court, Southern District of New York (Manhattan).

 To contact the reporter on this story: Bob Van Voris in Manhattan federal court at firstname.lastname@example.org